gbmitchell/Voice-Home-Automation/README.md

-## Main page for Voice Home Automation Project
+## Voice Home Automation Project README.md

 The repository that you are looking at is for code used in a voice home automation project.